 NPHS is committed to supporting sustainable homeownership by providing access to quality, high-performance factory-built homes, also referred to as manufactured homes.
 Advances in premanufactured housing technology have made manufactured homes a more appealing homeownership option.
 We believe that this innovation will be the next disruptor in the housing industry by offering customizable, energy-efficient, quality homes that can be superior than traditional “stick-built” construction.
 Factory-built housing presents unmatched affordability when compared to site-built housing.
-According to the U.S. Census Bureau, the average national sales price of a new factory-built home in 2016 was $73,100, compared to a $372,500 average sales price for a newly constructed site-built home.
+For NPHS the average cost of developing a factory built home is $300,000, compared to $425,000 for a newly constructed 1400 Square foot site built home.

 Benefits of Modern Factory-built Homes